Matched Betting Explained In-Depth

 By doing this Qualifying Bet and incurring this small, temporary Qualifying Loss we have now unlocked our free bet from the bookmaker…

-We previously introduced you to the concept of liquidity at the betting exchange (see section 6).
+We previously introduced you to the concept of liquidity at the betting exchange (see Chapter 6).

 Now you’ve seen an example of how the Qualifying Matched Betting Calculator works, where it calculates the lay stake amount you need to use at the exchange, can you see why it is important for matched betting to check the liquidity available under the blue box lay odds at the exchange?